romaintilhac/romaintilhac.github.io/fieldguide.md

 #### Stop 1: "Vixía Herbeira" lookout

 The first stop of the day is the lookout of the *Vixía Herbeira* (613 m), the highest point of the *Serra de la Capelada* and one of the highest sea cliffs in Europe (**Fig_herbeira-lookout**).
-Its iconic landmark, the *Garita de Herbeira* (*Herbeira*’s watchtower), a stone construction from the 18<sup>th</sup> century, was part of a series of coastal watch posts.
+Its iconic landmark, the *Garita de Herbeira* (literally "Herbeira’s watchtower"), a stone construction from the 18<sup>th</sup> century, was part of a series of coastal watch posts.
 The current building, entirely made of ultramafic rocks, dates from 1805 and was renovated in 2003.

 <img src="fieldguide_figures/herbeira-lookout.jpg"
 style="max-width: 100%; max-height: 500px; height: auto;"/>